bc-anaisabel/meta_analysis_climate_restor/README.md

 - Determine if there are other climatic variables that may be useful and have an association to the recovery trajectory of a restored ecosystem

-- Multivariate analysis once more data are included to be able to draw accurate conclusions of the role and contribution of each CMI variable
+- Multivariate analysis once more data are included to be able to draw accurate conclusions of the role and contribution of each CMI variable and other climate variables
--

 ### References ###
 [1] Hobbs, R. J., & Norton, D. A. (1996).
 Towards a conceptual framework for restoration ecology.
 Restoration ecology, 4(2), 93-110